SyphiX897/PlayTime/README.md

 # About:
-PlayTime is a simple and useful plugin to use in your minecraft servers.
-You can use this plugin for your servers and see the players playtime
+PlayTime is a simple and useful plugin to use in your minecraft server.
+You can use this plugin for your server and see players playtime

 Minecraft Version: 1.18 - 1.19 - 1.20